Al-Mansori/Note-Taking-App/README.md

 The app is built using React, a popular JavaScript library for building user interfaces.
 It doesn't rely on any external UI frameworks or libraries.
 The Material-UI components have been commented out in the code, but you can uncomment them if you wish to use Material-UI styling and icons.

-## Contributing

-If you'd like to contribute to this project, you're welcome to submit pull requests with any improvements or bug fixes.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---